Bordersnone/cwb-2025-beginner/classes/class5-build-edit-publish.md

 We discovered that some students weren't clear on Git commands, so we started from the very beginning and built up understanding piece by piece.

 #### Understanding Git Commands & Syntax
+- **Everything matters in code** - Spaces, capitalization, punctuation - it all matters!
 - **Why spaces matter** - Discussed why `git add.` doesn't work but `git add .` does
-- **Command structure** - Broke down how terminal commands are structured (command + subcommand + arguments)
+- **Command structure** - Broke down how terminal commands are structured:
+  - The main command (e.g., `git`)
+  - A subcommand or action (e.g., `add`, `commit`)
+  - Values/arguments that the command uses (e.g., `.`, `filename.html`)
+  - A space between the command and the word to its right indicates that the word is either a subcommand or a value
 - **Getting help** - Introduced the `-h` and `--help` flags for any command

 #### What is a Repository?
 - Used the **post office metaphor** to explain Git concepts
-- A repository is like a post office where you prepare packages to ship
+- A **repository is where you put your code** - like a post office is where mail is delivered to and picked up from
+- **Git is the service** that helps you package and ship your code - just like the postal service provides packaging and shipping services
+- **GitHub** is a company that provides a **remote** repository for you to store your code
+- Historically, there have been all kinds of tools like Git, such as SVN, CVS, Perforce, and ClearCase, but Git has become the most popular

 #### The Git Workflow (Post Office Metaphor)